 Please review the complete Cecil L. Mauger Charitable Trust Grant Guidelines prior to beginning your application.

-Click here to complete an application for The Cecil L. Mauger Charitable Trust.
+Click here to complete a 2019 application for The Cecil L. Mauger Charitable Trust.

 FOUNDATION DIRECTORY ONLINE

 The Foundation Directory Online is a searchable, user-friendly database of nationwide grant opportunities.
 This database is available (free of charge) at the downtown Newark Library to help area nonprofits identify appropriate funders and develop targeted proposals.
 Call the Library at 740-349-5500 for more information about this valuable resource.